Shmoopty/veque/README.md

 `std::vector` has maintained popular usage as a C++ standard container.
 It's cache-friendly.
 It maintains array layout.
 Its iterator invalidation rules are somewhat complex, but developers have learned them.

-`std::deque`, however, has grown increasingly unpopular.
+`std::deque`, despite having fast insertion and removal from both ends of the container, has not been able to reach popular use.
 Nearly to the extent of `std::list`, and for similar reasons - it is non-contiguous and _very_ cache-unfriendly to iterate.

 **veque** is an efficient container with interface and organization very similar to a `std::vector`.
 However, while a `std::vector` places all of its unused allocated storage after `end()`, **veque** distributes its unused space both _before_ and _after_ the used storage.